meows/racket/docs/circles.md

 ![pi-unroll](/img/pi-unroll.gif)

 A **radian** is a unit of measurement that makes use of `π` to describe angles.
-If a full circle is `2π` or 360°, then a half circle is `π` or 180°, and a quarter-circle is `π/2` or 90°.
+If a full circle is `2π` radians or 360°, then a half circle is `π` radians or 180°.
 Here are some more examples below:

 radians | factor  | degrees
 ------- | ------- | -------